sofathitesh/doconce/trunk/docs/demos/manual/html/_sources/manual.txt

 *Disclaimer.* First of all, Doconce has hardly any support for syntax checking.
-This means that if you encounter Python errors while running ``doconce2format``, the reason for the error is most likely a syntax problem in your Doconce source file.
+This means that if you encounter Python errors while running ``doconce format``, the reason for the error is most likely a syntax problem in your Doconce source file.
 You have to track down this syntax problem yourself.